JasperVanDenBosch/coursefinder/README.md

 # coursefinder
-Find courses in the unistats dataset by industry
+Recommend courses from the unistats dataset for a given industry.

 The data are presumed to be at `~/data/coursefinder/`.